KoshkinaKate/adv-dealership-project/README.md

 ## Thanks

-- Thank you to Raymond and Emre for continuous support and guidance.
+- Thank you to Raymond for continuous support and guidance.